Rollbit vs Stake

 But the order still matters:

-niche appeal is not the same as stronger overall value.
+Niche appeal is not the same as stronger overall value.

 Stake still wins that wider value argument.